 Discussion and action on an Emergency Ordinance re-enacting Emergency Ordinance No. 019333 extending the Emergency Ordinance due the Humanitarian and Public Safety Crisis resulting from a Mass Migration through the City of El Paso as related to the removal of Title 42.
-Title 42 was struck down by a federal court with the parties agreeing that the injunction would end on December 21, 2022.
-OEM and the City will continue to prepare and evaluate the need for mass emergency sheltering in anticipation of the eventual repeal of Title 42 and other regional migration surges that may impact the El Paso region;
+Although Title 42 remains in effect at the present time, it is still subject to federal litigation.
+Furthermore, the CBP statistics show the dramatic increase in apprehensions in the El Paso sector.
+Additionally, migrants continue to be released leaving many vulnerable and in need of assistance.
+With the possibility of Title 42 ending abruptly, the City needs a plan in place with a surge of migrants that would exhaust our resources and leave many men, women, and children displaced.